• About

 That’s all!
 Super simple, right?

-I wanted to give you an idea what it would look like in a variety of colors so you’ll notice that I used gold, white, and black vinyl with the same design.
+I wanted to give you an idea of what it would look like in a variety of colors so you’ll notice that I used gold, white, and black vinyl with the same design.

 I have to say though… the gold vinyl is definitely my favorite!!